 ISO 7637: Electrical Disturbances from Conduction and Coupling, and Electrical Transient Conduction Along Supply Lines of Road Vehicles.

-There are five (5) sections to date for this standard.
+There are five (5) sections to date for the ISO 7637.
 The sections are:

 Electrical and radio-frequency disturbances occur during normal operation of many items of motor vehicle equipment.
 They are generated over a wide frequency range and can be distributed to on-board electronic devices and systems by conduction, coupling or radiation.

 In recent years, an increasing number of electronic devices for controlling, monitoring and displaying a variety of functions have been introduced into vehicle designs.
 It is necessary to consider the electrical and electromagnetic environment in which these devices operate and, in particular, the disturbances generated in the vehicle electrical system itself.
 Such disturbances can cause degradation (temporary malfunction or even permanent damage) of the electronic equipment.
 Moreover, "worst-case" situations are usually those resulting from disturbances generated inside the vehicle by, for example, ignition systems, generator and alternator systems, electric motors and actuators.

 Annex A specifies a general method for function performance status classification (FPSC).
 Typical severity levels are included in an annex of each of the other parts of ISO 7637.

 While narrowband signals generated on or outside the vehicle (by broadcasting and radio-transmitters) can also affect the performance of electronic devices, and recognizing that protection from such potential disturbances has to be considered as part of total system certification, these matters are nevertheless outside the scope of ISO 7637 and are not covered by it.